 Examination of the vagina

 - It is next appropriate to assess whether further examination (both digital and speculum) is appropriate or possible.
-If the patient has never been sexually active (note the hymen is normally always perforate, even in babies, despite the opinion of many courts of law) and is not using tampons, further internal examination would be inappropriate.
+If the patient has never been sexually active and is not using tampons, further internal examination would be inappropriate.
+NB: the hymen is normally always perforate, even in babies, despite the opinion of many courts of law.

 - The practice of rectal examination to assess the genitalia indirectly (although technically possible) is rarely necessary or appropriate.
 It should not be performed in children and is often distressing and unacceptable in adults.
 The advent of ultrasound makes such an intrusive procedure unnecessary.